Contribution Guide

 This will help you getting started with your development setup to build Tetragon

-Building and Running Tetragon
+Building and running Tetragon

 For local development, you will likely want to build and run bare-metal Tetragon.